neilbrown/edlib/README.md

 Working directory with the "directory" or "documents" document is sometimes a bit awkward as a mark can only point to a while directory entry or document.
-When these are displayed one-per-line it isn't possible to move the cursor within that line, which can feel strnage, particularly if the line is wider than that display pane.
+When these are displayed one-per-line it isn't possible to move the cursor within that line, which can feel strange, particularly if the line is wider than that display pane.
 Also selecting  an copying text cannot select part of a line.

-To overcome these problems, a "rendering" document can be layed over the main document.
+To overcome these problems, a "rendering" document can be layered over the main document.
 It presents a virtual document which contains all the character that are use to display (to render) the underlying document.
-This then "feels" more like a regular documet and can respond to select and copy just like a text document.
+This then "feels" more like a regular document and can respond to select and copy just like a text document.

 Multipart document, and "crop" filter